aaronschick/TimeTrip/SPAN_RENDERING.md

 This implementation adds span rendering (horizontal bars) for events with duration, with automatic lane packing to handle overlapping spans.
 Events are rendered as spans when they have a significant duration relative to the visible time range, and as points for instantaneous events.

+**Note**: Span rendering can be toggled on/off via the "Spans: On/Off" button in the UI.
+When disabled, all events are rendered as points regardless of duration.

 ## How It Works

 ### A) Span Detection